Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Related Work

 \section{Related Work}

 The presence of spurious correlations in the training data is a well-studied problem in machine learning.
 These correlations often provide convenient shortcuts that a model can exploit to make predictions \citep{beery2018recognition}.
-However, the performance of a model that relies on them may significantly deteriorate under different data distributions \citep{quionero2009dataset,arjovsky2021out}. \citet{di2022goal} show that RL agents may use certain environment features as proxies for choosing their actions.
-These features, which show only in the training environments, happen to be spuriously correlated with the agent's objectives.
-In contrast, we demonstrate that, as a result of policy confounding, agents may directly take part in the formation of spurious correlations.
-A few prior works have already reported empirical evidence of particular forms of policy confounding, showing that in deterministic environments, agents can rely on information that correlates with the agent's progress in an episode to determine the optimal actions.
-This strategy is effective because under fixed policies, features such as timers \citep{Song2020Observational}, agent's postures \citep{lan2023can}, or previous action sequences \citep{machado2018revisiting} can be directly mapped to the agent's state.
-These works provide various hypotheses to justify their experimental observations.
-Here, we contribute an overarching theory that explains the underlying causes and mechanisms behind these results, along with a series of examples illustrating other types of policy confounding.
-Please refer to Appendix \ref{sec:related_work} for more details on related work.
+However, a model relying on these shortcuts may experience significant performance degradation when faced with different data distributions \citep{quionero2009dataset}. \citet{di2022goal} show that RL agents may use certain environment features as proxies for choosing their actions.
+These features are intentionally introduced in the training environments to artificially correlate with the agent's objectives.
+In contrast, our work demonstrates that agents, due to policy confounding, may actively contribute to the formation of spurious correlations.

+Previous studies have reported empirical evidence of specific forms of policy confounding, revealing that in deterministic environments, agents can utilize information that correlates with their progress in an episode to determine optimal actions.
+This strategy is effective because, under fixed policies, features like timers \citep{Song2020Observational}, agent postures \citep{lan2023can}, or previous action sequences \citep{machado2018revisiting} can be directly mapped to the agent's state.
+While these studies offer various hypotheses to explain their experimental observations, we contribute an overarching theory that explains the underlying causes and mechanisms behind these results, along with a series of examples illustrating other types of policy confounding.

+Out-of-trajectory (OOT) generalization is a particular instance of the more general problem of out-of-distribution (OOD) generalization in RL \citep{kirk2023survey}.
+The objective of OOT generalization is not to generalize to environments with different rewards \citep{Taylor09ICML}, observations \citep{mandlekar2017adversarially,zhang2020invariant}, and transitions \citep{higgins2017darla} but simply to alternative trajectories within the same environment.
+In our experiments, agents are evaluated in altered environments with different dynamics.
+These alterations are only intended to force the agent to take alternative trajectories within the same environment.
+Importantly, these alternative trajectories are both possible and probable in the original environment.
+Example \ref{ex:OODvsOOT} illustrates the distinction between OOT and OOD.
+Please refer to Appendix \ref{ap:related_work} for more details on related work.